joshbav/scaler/README.md

 Let us assume the test canary was successful.
 You would now run the rollout-testapp-canary job.

 However if the test canary instance was not successful, you would remove it by running the rollback-testapp-canary job.

-All the while as scaling of instances have ocurred with all three jobs, connection draining is utilized, via marathon-lb's zero downtime deployment script (zdd.py).